Pauldevillers/amazon-sagemaker-generativeai/studio-playground-ui/README.md

 4. You are redirected to the Team Dashboard.
 Click on ``AWS Console`` then click on ``Open AWS Console``

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Team Dashboard            |  Open AWS console :-------------------------:|:-------------------------:
 !![image](images/aws-console.png) |  ![image](images/open-aws-console.png)